Contact Us

 It does the same thing as the recent records dropdown from the header menu, but displays the information more visibly within your dashboard for quick access.

 Site Management Tools links may be available to you, depending on your NetSuite role and permissions, as well as whether you have SuiteCommerce.
 SMT is a way to manage your SuiteCommerce website with more drag-and-drop type features.
 The SMT links portlet is self-explanatory.
-It simply allows you to have links to the Site Management Tools (SMT) interface for your SuiteCommerce website directly on your dashboard for quick access.
+It simply lets you add links to the Site Management Tools (SMT) interface for your SuiteCommerce website directly to your dashboard for quick access.
 However, you can also access SMT by navigating to any page of your SuiteCommerce website, pressing the ESC key, and entering your credentials on the login page that surfaces.

 Want to learn how to customize your SuiteCommerce site with SMT?
-Check out this tutorial on working with Site Management Tools to learn how to use avialable drag-and-drop and CMS features.
+Check out this tutorial on working with Site Management Tools to learn how to use the available drag-and-drop and CMS features.

-The RSS feed portlet is a handy tool for connecting information internally within your company, and it allows you to display content from other websites within your dashboard.
+The RSS feed portlet is a handy tool for connecting to internal information within your company and for displaying content from other websites in your dashboard.
 For instance, let's say you have an internal blog or a blog on your website, and you want to display that same blog content to all your employees.
 You can easily add links from the portlet, which will show up to 10 links.
 The RSS feed is a neat tool for sharing information internally within your company.

 The Shortcuts portlet displays any shortcuts you've created in NetSuite.
 If you are unfamiliar with NetSuite shortcuts, they are essentially a way to bookmark any page in NetSuite so you can quickly access it later.
-We won't cover how to create NetSuite shortcuts here, but we do in our NetSuite Navigation tutorial, linked below.
+We won't cover creating NetSuite shortcuts here, but we do in our NetSuite Navigation tutorial linked below.

 Interested in learning how to efficiently navigate the NetSuite UI?
 Check out our NetSuite Navigation tutorial!

 You can also add a calendar portlet.
-If you're unfamiliar with the calendar in NetSuite, you can add events to your calendar and integrate with other people's calendars.
+If you're unfamiliar with NetSuite's calendar, you can add events and integrate with other people's calendars.
 Simply set up a calendar event, refresh the page, and your event will appear right there, just like any other event on your calendar.

 The Tasks portlet displays the tasks available to you.
 Those tasks are listed in activities scheduling and tasks; if you create a new one, it will appear right there.